 The “Rule of Faith” (regula fidei) or “Canon of Truth” (κανων της αληθειας; regula veritatis) was a narrative about the climactic significance of Jesus the Christ within God’s plan.
 As the hypothesis that explained the whole arrangement of God’s superintendence of the cosmos, the rule of faith was especially vital to the early Christians.
 It helped them articulate methods of scriptural interpretation over against deviant groups (such as the so-called gnostics) that believed salvation depended on acquiring esoteric knowledge.
 Consideration of the appropriate dimensions of the rule of faith has informed much of my writing.

 Who am I?
-A Christian professor and the author of several books: The Birth of the Trinity (Oxford University Press, 2015); The Hermeneutics of the Apostolic Proclamation (Baylor University Press, 2012); and Salvation by Allegiance Alone (Baker Academic, forthcoming).
+A Christian professor and the author of several books: The Birth of the Trinity (Oxford University Press, 2015); The Hermeneutics of the Apostolic Proclamation (Baylor University Press, 2012); and the award-winning Salvation by Allegiance Alone (Baker Academic, 2017).
 I also co-host a popular podcast, OnScript, that focuses on author interviews in biblical studies.
 (Here’s a brief bio).

 I can be reached at mattbatesQU with the g-mail address extension.